- Name: Introduction to Convergence

 Introduces students to convergence concepts and principles.
-Topics include perspectives on new and emerging technologies and their impacts on society, both positive and negative.
-"Inescapable Data" is the phrase carried through the course as students balance concerns of privacy and potential misuse against fascinating possibilities in medical care, retail, manufacturing and other industries.
+Topics will include perspectives on new and emerging technologies and their impacts on society, both positive and negative.
+"Inescapable Data" is the phrase carried through the course as we balance concerns of privacy and potential misuse against fascinating possibilities in medical care, retail, manufacturing and other industries.

 Note: Non-transferable for an NSHE baccalaureate degree.
 Non-applicable towards an AA, AB or AS Degree.

 II: Course Objectives